 Combine flour and water in a medium bowl and whisk until smooth.
 Place breadcrumbs in second medium bowl.

 Working one patty at a time, dip in flour mixture to coat, then transfer to breadcrumbs.
 Cover with breadcrumbs on all sides, then transfer to a plate.
 Repeat with remaining patties.

 Heat half of oil in a large cast iron or non-stick skillet over medium-high heat until shimmering.
 Add half the patties in a single layer and cook, swirling pan occasionally, until golden brown on bottoms, about 2 minutes.
 Carefully flip and cook second side, swirling pan occasionally as they cook, about 2 minutes longer.
-Transfer to a plate and keep warm while you cook the remaining patties.
+Transfer to a paper towel-lined plate and keep warm; wipe skillet clean and repeat with remaining oil and remaining patties.

 Place avocado in a medium bowl and mash the flesh with a fork.
-Season with salt and add lime juice. serve fried chickpea patties with mashed avocado, sliced onions, herbs, and lime or lemon wedges.
+Season with salt and add lime juice.
+Serve fried chickpea patties with mashed avocado, sliced onions, herbs, lime or lemon wedges, and pickles.